tunpingwang/tunpingwang.github.io/readme.md

-Issues
+Unsolved Issues
 ==

-1. Text Becomes Invisible
+1. Text Turning Invisible
 --

 **Below is the styling code for text fading, which has some strange issues** (*I've only written for & tested on webkit browsers for now*).